aaltowebapps/assignments/README.md

     git submodule init
     git submodule update

-##Updating the submodules for the main repository
+##Updating one submodule for the main repository
 The submodules are not automatically update but must be updated manually.
 First we must go to the submodule to update, pull the new version and commit the main repository: